Susan Maughan: Career

-From 1983 to 1988 she appeared in various Emu TV programmes in the segment 'Boggles Kingdom' alongside, Carl Wayne and Rod Hull.
+From 1983 to 1988 she appeared in various Emu TV programmes in the segment 'Boggles Kingdom' alongside Carl Wayne and Rod Hull.
 The segment revolved around Rod's ancestor King Boggle, his sister Princess Hortensia, played by Maughan and servant, Odd Job John who were trapped in medieval times.
-Maughan performed several solo songs during the show including a rendition of "Let Me Entertain You" from the musical Gypsy as well as several group numbers.
+Maughan performed several solo songs during the show, including a rendition of "Let Me Entertain You" from the musical Gypsy, as well as several group numbers.

 Personal life

-In February 1965 she married advertising executive Nicolas Teller.
-As of 2004 she was living in Eastbourne with second husband Nick Leigh, a theatre director.
+In February 1965, Maughan married advertising executive Nicolas Teller.
+As of 2004 she was living in Eastbourne with her second husband Nick Leigh, a theatre director.